janis-jenny/MeteorAssessment/README.md

 ## 👩🏼‍💻 About Disquz

-It is a dashboard board for any topic, when the users can discuss or start a conversation about it.
+It is a dashboard board for any topic, where the users can discuss or start a conversation about it.
 You must be a registered user and be logged in to go to the dashboard.

 ![screenshot](./public/images/disquz1.jpg)
 ![screenshot](./public/images/disquz2.jpg)